 The majority of Medicaid services covered are included with enrollment into an MCO.
 However, some Medicaid services are paid through a “fee-for-service” model.
 In this model, WA Medicaid pays the providers and doctors directly instead of through a health plan.

-Types of Medicaid Insurance in Washington
+Learn About the Types of Medicaid Insurance in Washington

 When you apply for Medicaid coverage in Washington, you will have to sign up with an insurance plan provider.
 If you apply for WA Medicaid but already have insurance, what happens next?